 Buffering can be a large task.
-For instance, for census-based measures it is important to intersect straight line buffers and census blocks, that is to cut census blocks into sections that overlap with each individual buffer.
+For census-based measures, for instance, it is important to intersect straight-line buffers and census blocks; that is, to cut census blocks into sections that overlap with each individual buffer.
 This is a large processing task that requires two stages.
 First is the normal intersect between a set of buffers and the census blocks.
-Then, because of the buffers of participants in a limited geographical area tend to overlap, the resulting file has to be run through the Dissolve procedure in the GeoProcessing Wizard.
+Then, because the buffers of participants in a limited geographical area tend to overlap, the resulting file has to be run through the Dissolve procedure in the GeoProcessing Wizard.
 After intersecting census blocks with many overlapping buffers, each buffer gets split into many pieces.
 By dissolving this layer by both the unique ID of the buffer and the unique census block ID, the file is put back together into all the unique combinations of the two attributes.
 The result is the equivalent of simply doing a spatial intersect with non-overlapping buffers.
-The first step results in extremely large files, for example intersecting 715 1600m buffers and the approximately 6500 census blocks they touch took nearly a half hour and generated a file containing 2.65 million records.
-In order to avoid the computer crashing, this had to be broken up into six chunks of approximately half a million records each because the dissolve tool would crash trying to operate on more records than that.
-When all six pieces were done, the append tool was used to merge them back together-the final file contains 156,000+ records (i.e. census blocks and parts of census blocks)
+The first step results in extremely large files.
+Intersecting 715 1600-meter buffers and the approximately 6500 census blocks they touch, for example, took nearly a half hour and generated a file containing 2.65 million records.
+In order to avoid a computer crash, this had to be broken up into six chunks of approximately half a million records each because the dissolve tool would crash trying to operate on more records than that.
+When all six pieces were done, the append tool was used to merge them back together-the final file contains 156,000+ records (i.e., census blocks and parts of census blocks).